Sunday, November 26, 2023

 D'Player

 Dranreb Productions - Producer Bernard Belleza, Executive Producer Erlinda Vda. de Belleza [Bernard's mother].
-Released two films starring Belleza, The Skydivers (also directed as "Dranreb", 1970) and The Champion And The Saboteurs (1970) before his murder the same year.
+Released three films fronted by action star Belleza, The Incomparable: Walang Kaparis (1969), The Skydivers (also directed as "Dranreb", 1970) and The Champion And The Saboteurs (1970) before his murder the same year.

 DR Productions - Producer Dante Rivero.
 Produced only one movie, Matandang Barako Hindi Pa Buro (1988) starring Rivero.